Jerry Lawler: Sporadic appearances (2023–present)

-In 2003, Lawler made his debut for Memphis Wrestling.
-He defeated his rival Kamala by disqualification on May 17.
-He would occasionally teamed up with Bill Dundee and Brian Christopher.
-He had a short feud with King Mabel.
-On February 14, 2004, he lost to Brian Christopher in a Memphis Wrestling Television Title Vs. Jerry Lawler's Hummer match.
-On July 14, Brian and he won a tag team battle royal.
-Also, Lawler won a battle royal on Boxing Day 2004.
-He defeated Cassidy Reilly for the USACW United States Title on April 14, 2005.

-On June 20, 2008, Lawler returned to Memphis to defeat Kevin White.
-He lost to Sid Vicious on February 28, 2009.

-On March 14, 2014, he returned and defeated Gangrel at Carl Perkins Benefit event.

 Proposed match with Hulk Hogan (2007–2008)

 In 2007, it was announced that Lawler would be participating in a 'dream match' with Hulk Hogan which had been set to take place in the Memphis Wrestling promotion on April 27.
 The match had been heavily hyped by promoter Corey Maclin as Hogan had competed in the Memphis territory early in his career.
 On April 12, however, Lawler pulled out of the event citing his contractual obligations to WWE rendering him unable to appear on a show that was due to be filmed by VH1 for the television show Hogan Knows Best.
 On January 11, 2008, Maclin revealed that he filed a lawsuit against WWE, claiming that pressure on Lawler (and others) to withdraw from the event violated section two of the Sherman Antitrust Act.

-Jerry Lawler's Memphis Wrestling (2010)

-In May 2010, Lawler announced a new TV wrestling show called, Jerry Lawler's Memphis Wrestling.
-The show was set to debut on Ion Network channel 50 in Memphis on June 5 at the classic 11 am time slot.
-Three episodes were taped on May 20, 2010, at the Vine in Memphis.
-On September 11, 2010, Lawler announced that there would no longer be any new shows, but that the talent was still available for fundraisers.